DATA NEEDED AND AVAILABLE TO MAKE QUALITY DECISIONSThe is the

-Increasing the Graduation Rate, Part 1
+Increasing the Graduation Rate.

-The State of Georgia has extensive school improvement efforts underway, from working with low performing schools in continuous improvement efforts to implementation of a new standards-based curriculum to the implementation of more rigorous graduation requirements.
+Increasing the Graduation Rate, Part 1 The State of Georgia has extensive school improvement efforts underway, from working with low performing schools in continuous improvement efforts to implementation of a new standards-based curriculum to the implementation of more rigorous graduation requirements.
 Efforts are paying off - Georgia’s graduation rate is increasing.
 However, the problem remains, and thousands of students drop out of Georgia schools each year.
 Georgia’s dropout rate must be tackled directly, comprehensively, and strategically.

 In order to provide effective and efficient programs and interventions for students who are potential dropouts, Georgia first must have an accurate way to predict which specific students will drop out of school.
 Then the State must provide to those students programs and/or interventions which are proven to keep students in school through graduation.
 Data on the identification of potential dropouts and on program effectiveness must be analyzed.
 However, there is no clearinghouse of what data are available in the State of Georgia and exactly where the data are located.
 Therefore, this research was commissioned by the Governor’s Office, the Atlanta Metro Chamber of Commerce, the Georgia Department of Education and the Georgia Partnership for Excellence in Education.